Prepared To Meet Your Legal Needs

 If you have not prepared your own estate planning documents, or if you know of someone else who would be well advised to do so, or if you have any question about your existing documents, you should seek the advice and counsel of a competent estate planning attorney.

-Thomas A. Fosnocht, Jr., Esquire, is an attorney with the law firm of Wolf, Baldwin & Associates, with offices in Pottstown, West Chester, and Reading.
+Thomas A. Fosnocht, Jr., Esquire, is an attorney with the law firm of Wolf, Baldwin & Associates, with offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania.
 Mr. Fosnocht concentrates his practice in wills, estates, probate, Orphans’ Court, and real estate, and litigation related to such matters.
 He may be reached at 610-323-7436 or by e-mail to [email protected].